Centribo/Unity-Shader-Basics-Tutorial/README.md

 Then, right click the shader file we just made and go to Create > Material.
 Unity will automatically create a material that uses that shader with the correct name.

 __Note: a "Material" in Unity is just a *instance* of a shader.
-It just saves the values of the custom data/properties.__
+It just saves the values & refences of the custom data/properties.__

 ![Setup 3](./Images/Setup_3.png)